 G: The countering system is kind of…I mean that it’s different than in a fighting game but it’s kind of similar to that where you’re matching up people for the right type of enemy; and figuring out what types of moves that counter the other types of moves.
 Did you look at other fighting games to try and see would could work in that?

-S: Yeah, I’ve…’cause I kind of bill this game as two ways: Double Dragon meets Fallout 3, which a lot of people are like, “Oh…what?” *laughs* and then the tactics RPG beat-em-up fighting game wrestling game of your dreams.
+S: Yeah, I’ve…’cause I kind of bill this game as two ways: Double Dragon meets Fallout 3, which a lot of people are like, “Oh…what?” and then the tactics RPG beat-em-up fighting game wrestling game of your dreams.
 ‘Cause it’s like, basically all these games that I love.
-Like I grew up with, like, Final Fantasy and Street Fighter, so that’s also another way to think about it ‘cause it’s all about…or just, I get people who come back to me and they’re like, “This is what a real fight’s like” because if you just try to uppercut someone in the street, they’re gonna move, but if you fight them a bit, it’s gonna be a bit more difficult, like in a boxing match.
-So I mean, I played a lot of Fire Pro in the early 2000’s, I’m friends with Suda51, who designed Fire Pro, I’m friends with Katsuhiro Harada, who designed Tekken, I’m friends with a lot of people who made fighting games and I loved…I played a lot of Street Fighter IV, and so it’s all been bleeding into my head over the years and I just, I really went back and I was like, “What are these elements of these things that I want to convey?”
+Like I grew up with, like, Final Fantasy and Street Fighter, so that’s also another way to think about it ‘cause it’s all about…or just, I get people who come back to me and they’re like, “This is what a real fights like” because if you just try to uppercut someone in the street, they’re gonna move, but if you fight them a bit, it’s gonna be a bit more difficult, like in a boxing match.
+So I mean, I played a lot of Fire Pro in the early 2000s, I’m friends with Suda51, who designed Fire Pro, I’m friends with Katsuhiro Harada, who designed Tekken, I’m friends with a lot of people who made fighting games and I loved…I played a lot of Street Fighter IV, and so it’s all been bleeding into my head over the years and I just, I really went back and I was like, “What are these elements of these things that I want to convey?”
 So there’s like, Super Mario RPG’s an influence and all these things are influences because I just wanted to make a fight that didn’t seem stagnant, but that was really dynamic.
-Even though there’s a turn based element of it, one of my best friends would always say that turn based RPGs were, like, terrible, just be like, “It’s the worst” and I’m like, “But I love them!”
+Even though there’s a turn-based element of it, one of my best friends would always say that turn-based RPGs were, like, terrible, just be like, “It’s the worst” and I’m like, “But I love them!”
 And I had to make a game that’s like, no, but this game is very dynamic; you’re still thinking, you’re still moving; at the same time you could stop and you’re not like, “Oh, a breath!”
 People are like, “What’s the next thing that I gotta do ‘cause I’m in a corner and if I don’t do the right thing, I’m done” even though time’s stopped.
 And I like that – that there’s still like a little bit of anxiety and at the same time the fighting mechanics make it so that people who aren’t really good at like twitchy beat-em-ups can play the game.
 They’re like, “Oh, I’ll take a break,” be like “what do I gotta do next” and then they feel like, smart for doing the thing.

 G: The movement of the game really reminded me of the Scott Pilgrim game, like you kind of move all around on the map pretty easily but you had to focus on getting your attacks in.
 It was…there was no stopping.
 So having that tactical element really allows you to kind of analyze what you’re gonna do; that really breaks it up well.
-The talk about emphasis of characters, and there was a lot of dialog in between the fights, so is there a full narrative arc that goes through the city as you’re fighting different people?
+The talk about emphasis on characters, and there was a lot of dialog in between the fights, so is there a full narrative arc that goes through the city as you’re fighting different people?